See what your theory test will consist of.

 You do not need a theory test to take CBT, but you will need it to be able to take your final practical riding test.
 Camrider asks that you take your theory test at least 10 working days before your Module 1 test date to allow time to reschedule your practical tests if you fail your theory.

+At Camrider, we have the resources to help you pass your motorbike theory test.
 You can use our online Theory Test Practice to have a go with the real DVSA example questions.

 Driving Theory Test App

 We’ve also partnered with Deep River Development and their Motorcycle Theory Test App.